Differences between 13 types of accommodation buildings

-We travel around the world, we know about travel, and sometimes we wonder what would be the best option for our stay.
+We travel around the world, and we know about travel, but sometimes we wonder what would be the best option for our stay.

-Hostel: Easily related to uncomplicated travelers, who stay for a short time and additionally looking for low-cost accommodation or as they are known, backpackers.
-Where guest hotel can share a room or have one independent, additional a hostel offers common bathroom and kitchen services.
+Hostel: easily related to uncomplicated travelers who stay for a short time and additionally looking for low-cost accommodation, or as they are known, backpackers.
+Where guest hotel can share a room or have one independent.
+A hostel offers common bathroom and kitchen services.

-Apartment: As the hotel is designed for long stays, sometimes it has a minimum rental time.
-It has a good kitchen space, separate bathrooms, Usually, space can be for more than two persons.
+Apartment: as the hotel is designed for long stays, sometimes it has a minimum rental time.
+It has a good kitchen space and separate bathrooms, Usually, space can be for more than two persons.

-Lodge: These are perfect places to disconnect you of your daily life; these are located in the middle of nature.
-The lodges are ecological spaces created in the natural environment, their service is similar to the current hotels.
+Lodge: these are perfect places to disconnect you of your daily life.
+Located in the middle of nature, the lodges are ecological spaces created in the natural environment.
+Their service is similar to the current hotels.

-Camping: Are temporary, portable, improvised tents, adaptable in nice places as a park, an ecological zone, the beach, a hill or mountain.
-It can also be on snow, in a forest or the jungle.
+Camping: are temporary, portable, improvised tents, adaptable in nice places as a parks, ecological zones, beaches, hills or mountains.
+It can also be on snow, in a forest or in a jungle.

-Capsule Hotels: These are in successful asian countries like Japan, where they have a reduced space.
-Capsule hotels are very economical because it offers a large number of capsules in a small space.
-In addition bathrooms and other facilities are common.
+Capsule hotels: these are in successful asian countries like Japan where they have a reduced space.
+Capsule hotels are very economical because they offer a large number of capsules in a small space.
+In addition, bathrooms and other facilities are common.

 Eco hotels: these are hotels that promote activities to contribute and do not damage the environment.
 The eco hotels always seek to reduce the environmental impact using renewable energy, such as electricity through solar panels, recycled materials and organic foods.